open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/gitandrepositories.md

 As previously mentioned, you fork a repository to work on your own user and then send it back to the master repository in the form of a pull request to update it.
 You went through this process to fork open-learning-exchange.github.io and rename it to your own repository.
 Normally, we do not rename but as markdown wikis are slightly different, we renamed in the repository in that example.

-Now, we will be using GitHub reposiitories on a command line, which means that there is a separate step to get your GitHub repository on your OS.
+Now, we will be using GitHub repositories on a command line, which means that there is a separate step to get your GitHub repository on your OS.
 Therefore, open a command line and open your username.github.io repository on GitHub.
 You then need to copy the link provided of the repository (seen in the picture below).

 ![GitHub Clone URL](/ll_CC/pages/uploads/images/githubcloneurl.png)